-The Company had the following related party notes payable as of December 31, 2015 and 2014:
+The Company had the following related party notes payable as of December 31, 2016 and 2015:

-The notes payable to related parties with the maturity date that has matured at the time the financial statements are issued continued to accrue interest and no default penalties were incurred.
-Interest expense for notes payable amounted to \$1,625 and \$0 for the years ended December 31, 2015 and 2014, respectively.
+The notes payable to related parties with the maturity date that has matured at the time the consolidated financial statements are issued continued to accrue interest and no default penalties were incurred.
+Interest expense for notes payable - related party amounted to \$991 and \$210 for the years ended December 31, 2016 and 2015, respectively.